Key Program Features

 - International applicants are strongly encouraged to consider the LLM in Comparative Law program with a concentration in Business and Corporate Law.
 GPA and language accommodations are available for many Comparative Law candidates.

-- Please contact Graduate and International Programs with any questions or concerns
+- Please contact LLM and MSLS Admissions with any questions or concerns.